[Source: Nick Catford & Darren Kitson]

 1878 1:500 OS Town Plan shows the engine shed with a 40ft turntable to the rear.
 A coal stage is seen alongside the shed road.
 To the right there is a single-road carriage shed; this proved surplus to requirements and was closed and demolished at an early date

-Looking north-east at Saffron Walden goods yard and station from Debden Road overbridge.
+Looking north-east at Saffron Walden goods yard and station from Debden Road bridge.
 The ‘Railway Arms’ public house is seen below the tree line top left.
-The South Road overbridge is seen in the distance beyond the station.
-The two running lines are in the centre.
-Empty wagons stand in Dixie's siding on the right with the good dock visible in the distance.
+The South Road bridge is seen in the distance beyond the station.
+The running line is the unoccupied road on the right.
+Empty wagons stand in Dixie's siding on the far right with the goods dock visible in the distance.
 The main goods yard is on the left with the coal yard just visible on the far left towards the top.
-One of four wagon turntables is seen bottom right with a short siding at right angles out of view to the left.
+One of four wagon turntables is seen bottom left with a short siding at right angles out of view to the left.
 The yard had a total capacity of 112 wagons; 50 are seen in this view from 1911.
+A number of private owner wagons are visible, while those on the right mainly belong to the GER.
+The wagon near left is being unloaded and a horse and cart is present.
+In the days before road motor transport, this could be a time consuming and

 Photo from John Mann collection